Trehellas House Hotel and Restaurant

 Steakhouse & Grill

-A choice of 6 Cornish farms steaks to choose from, or our usual award winning menu
+A choice of Cornish steaks to choose from and our award winning menu

 Please See Todays Menu on our Restaurant Page